fatih/gb-example/README.md

 * Packages should be in Go style and have proper layout.
 Here we use `github.com/fatih/gb-example` folder and all our packages are inside that folder.
-* We have two packages under `src/github.com/fatih/gb-example/`:
+* We have three packages under `src/github.com/fatih/gb-example/`:
 	1. `snakecase` is package, which can be imported by others.
 It uses the third party package `github.com/fatih/camelcase`
-	2. `cmdname` is a `main` package that can be executed once build.
+	2. `convert` is a `main` package that can be executed once build.
 It imports `snakecase`.
+	3. `notgood` is a package that can be imported as `import "notgood"`.
+It's a stdlib style package and is not recommended.
 * `snakecase` is using a third party package, we fetched and stored it under the `vendor/` directory.
 This is done with `gb fetch github.com/fatih/camelcase`.
 * vendor directory doesn't need the `manifest` file.
 It's up to you have you